 The future - it gets worse?

 - It becomes easier to move accountants.
-Old desk based systems and physical data made it harder to change accountants than cloud accounting does.
+Old desk-based systems and physical data made it harder to change accountants than cloud accounting does.
 In the future, client service, value delivery and relationships will be the thing that stops clients changing accountants.

-- The big button: Can it really be long before the new cloud based client systems will allow them to submit statutory accounts and tax returns at the click of a couple of buttons?
-Whether you, or they, click the button – it’s lower fees for you.
+- The big button: Can it really be long before the new cloud-based client systems will allow them to submit statutory accounts and tax returns at the click of a couple of buttons?
+Whether you, or they, click the button - it's lower fees for you.

-- Compliance work becomes even more commoditised: BBC News ran a story (the jobs robots will steal first) where accountants featured prominently, due to ever increasing computing power.
-Even if you don’t totally believe that story, think about computing power being better able to process and check data.
+- Compliance work becomes even more commoditised: BBC News ran a story (the jobs robots will steal first) where accountants featured prominently, due to ever-increasing computing power.
+Even if you don't totally believe that story, think about computing power being better able to process and check data.
 Will HMRC and cloud systems work together, especially as clients are more used to entering data into the internet in all other areas of their lives.
 What will your role be?
 Fees for compliance work will drop.

 - Fees will change: Fixed fee is normal for many accountants, and alien to others who still charge by time.
-But if compliance becomes really commoditised and real advisory services become your strategic platform, innovative value based pricing models will become important (and the skills to sign them up).
+But if compliance becomes really commoditised and real advisory services become your strategic platform, innovative value-based pricing models will become important (and the skills to sign them up).

-I think these points are only going increase the importance of you charging for advisory services.
+I think these points are only going to increase the importance of you charging for advisory services.
 Advisory services for accountants: what do you think and how will you start to re-skill yourself and your firm?

 How does the shift from compliance to advisory matter for your firm?